Dewalt DWS709 Review

-I think it’s a bit high-priced for your most DIYers and hobbyists who need a miter saw.
+I think the Dewalt DWS709 is a bit high-priced for your most DIYers and hobbyists who need a miter saw.
 But that’s just my opinion.
 If you like Dewalt, and you want the impressive cutting capacity without springing for the really high dollar alternatives, then go for it.

 Opinions Based On Real User Experiences

 - Handles many of the difficult cuts most other miter saws cannot handle